EricMFink/PRcasebook/_pages/Part1.md

 7. Professional Colleagues and Conflicts of Opinion.

-8. Advising Upon the Merits of a Client’s Cause.
+8. Advising Upon the Merits of a Client's Cause.

 9. Negotiations with Opposite Party.